turbo-turnip/turbo-turnip/README.md

-## 👋 Hi there, I'm TeaKe from SoftwareFuze!
+## 👋 Hi there, I'm Atticus from SoftwareFuze!

 ### I'm a fullstack programmer, C game developer, and a student!
 - 🔭 I’m currently working on LangMentor, a language learning app for learners.